LawsonOliveira/EI_Algo_gen/README.md

     - The constant c for the fit function should be more deeply analywe
     - As the fit function is differentiable, some other algorithm would be more efficient

+# The results of the genetic algorithm were obtained for a population of 40 individuals